Compiled by the Road Trip Alberta team

 Updated on June 22, 2020

 As we’ve established by the actual name of this website…road tripping is kinda our thing.
 But even better than several days of joyfully rolling down highways is when you are also pulling your own bed.
 Forget dragging luggage into a new place every night and fussing over bad hotel pillows.
-Instead, bring your own pillow, sleep exactly where you park, and wake up in a serene slice of nature (like in one of Alberta’s four beautiful national parks).
-This guide to Alberta RV rentals will help you do that.
+Instead, bring your own pillow, sleep exactly where you park (like maybe in one of these cool campsites in Alberta), and wake up in a serene slice of nature.
+This guide to RV rentals will help you do that.

 Booking RV Rentals in Alberta